POTS and Heat: How Hot Weather Affects Symptoms + Relief Tips

 These changes add up, leaving the body working overtime and making everyday tasks in hot weather more draining for people with POTS.

-Managing POTS flare-ups in warmer warmer
+Managing POTS flare-ups in warmer weather

 While heat can’t be avoided completely, there are practical steps you can take to make symptoms more manageable.